thuoe/cynomi-technical-test/README.md

 Estimated Time Taken: 2-3 days

 # Prerequisites

-Please install [Docker](https://www.docker.com/) if you haven't already have done so on your local machine.
-This is required in order to spin up a container for PostgreSQL server to persist local data.
+Please install [Docker](https://www.docker.com/) if you haven't already done so on your local machine.
+This is required in order to spin up a Docker container of the PostgreSQL server necessary to persist local data.

-Please run the command to achieve this:
+Next in order to create the docker container run this command in the root of the repo:

 ```sh
 docker-compose up -d
 ```

-Next, inside the `src/apps/server` amend the `.env.example` file name to be `.env`.
-This env varaible is used to establish a connection for the server
+Next, inside the `apps/server` amend the `.env.example` file name to be `.env`.
+This env varaible is used to establish a connection between the server and the PostgreSQL DB.

 # Get Started (Local Development)